quenchaman/antaeus/README.md

 * Solution: Do not retry this call, email or at least log the fact so that the appropriate department can resolve it.
 ---
 * Problem: How we handle failed calls with CurrencyMismatchException to the external API for charging an invoice?
 * Solution: Call external API to convert the amount of the Invoice to the currency of the customer.
+I would check the customer currency and invoice currency and send request to exchange the currencies in the invoice without actually persisting it on our end with the customer's currency.
-* Alternatives: Do the conversion ourselves ...not an alternative really..:)
+* Alternatives: Do the conversion ourselves ...not a good alternative..:)
 ---
 * Problem: How we handle failed calls with NetworkException to the external API for charging an invoice?
 * Solution: Retry 3 times...This may not be enough to finish our work on the invoices...